JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-And this shows that they are indeed in the null space of `M`:
+This confirms that values found are indeed in the null space of `A`:

 ```jldoctest introduction
 julia> [A*vs[i] for i in 1:3]